Fisher Matrix Preloaded -- Fisher4Cast: Acknowledgements

 \section{Acknowledgements}

-We would particularly like to thank Dragan Huterer, Martin Kunz and Cristiano Sabiu for their significant contributions to \name{}~and would like to thank Kishore Ananda, Chris Blake, Chris Clarkson, Daniel Holz, Wayne Hu, Eiichiro Komatsu, Patrice Okouma, David Parkinson, Varun Sahni, Charles Shapiro, Mat Smith, David Spergel, Alexei Starobinsky, Roberto Trotta and Melvin Varughese for ideas, discussions and comments related to \name{}.
+We would particularly like to thank Dragan Huterer, Martin Kunz and Cristiano Sabiu for their significant contributions to \name{}~and would like to thank Kishore Ananda, David Bacon, Chris Blake, Chris Clarkson, George Ellis, Daniel Holz, Wayne Hu, Eiichiro Komatsu, Bob Nichol, Patrice Okouma, David Parkinson, Varun Sahni, Charles Shapiro, Mat Smith, David Spergel, Alexei Starobinsky, Roberto Trotta and Melvin Varughese for ideas, discussions and comments related to \name{}.
 RH would like to thank Jo Dunkley, Joe Zuntz and James Allison for useful discussions.
 The authors acknowledge funding from the NRF (BB, JK), SKA South Africa and the Rhodes Trust (RH), NASSP and SISSA (YF) and the Royal Society (JK).
-JK thanks the ICG, Portsmouth for its wonderful hospitality during the completion of this project.
+JK thanks the ICG, Portsmouth, for its wonderful hospitality and support during the completion of this project along with the Astrophysics Department at Oxford University who were very patient in allowing him to complete the development of additional extensions for F4C.